 How do we rebalance your investment Plan at Wealthify?

 We adopt a hybrid approach of time-period and drift rebalance strategy.
-Our investment team include a time-period rebalance of every 3 months to pull your Plan back in line with the investment style you’ve selected, then we overlay that with a drift rebalancing process for times when markets are experiencing higher levels of volatility (ups and downs).
+Our investment team include a time-period rebalance of around three months to pull your Plan back in line with the investment style you’ve selected, then we overlay that with a drift rebalancing process for times when markets are experiencing higher levels of volatility (ups and downs).

 To wrap up

 If you’re a Wealthify investor then, lucky for you, rebalancing is part of our service, so you don’t have to worry about it.
 But, anytime you hear or read the word “rebalance” in the context of investing, just think of a reset and that is pretty much exactly what it is – just a bit more jargon that we like to use in the investment world!

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.